Skip to content

 3 A person is not to be treated as unable to make a decision merely because he makes an unwise decision.
 A person who makes a decision that others think is unwise should not automatically be labelled as lacking the capacity to make a decision.

 4 An act done or decision made, under this Act for or on behalf of a person who lacks capacity must be done, or made, in his best interests.
-If the person lacks capacity any decision that is made on their behalf, or subsequent action taken must be done using Best Interests, as set out in the Act.
+A person’s best interests must be the basis for all decisions made and actions carried out on their behalf in situations where they lack capacity to make those particular decisions for themselves.

 5 Before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as effectively achieved in a way that is less restrictive of the person's rights and freedom of action.
-As long as the decision or action remains in the person's Best Interests it should be the decision or action that places the least restriction on their basic rights and freedoms.
+Before somebody makes a decision or acts on behalf of a person who lacks capacity to make that decision or consent to the act, they must always consider whether there is a different option that would interfere less with the person’s basic rights and freedoms.
+It includes considering whether there is a need to act or make a decision at all.

 Click here to access guidance about supporting people to make their own decisions under the Act.